paulofelipefeitosa/prebaking-middleware-2020/README.md

 ### Function Start-up Time Experiments

-`Function Start-up Time` experiments reference to all executed experiments to generate the results for the paper section `4.2`.
+The `Function Start-up Time` experiments reference to all executed experiments to generate the results for the paper section `4.2`.

 [Here](function-startup/README.md) you can access all required steps to reproduce the `Function Start-up Time` experiments.

+### Start-up Components Experiments

+The `Start-up Components` experiments reference to all conducted experiments to generate the results for the paper section `4.2.1`.

+[Here](startup-components/README.md) you can access all required steps to reproduce the `Start-up Components` experiments.

 ## Generate Paper Main Results from Data